Clinical Update · April 28, 2026

 Read the evidence

-Full physician summary of what the PCAC is evaluating on July 23, 2026, what the BPC-157 animal and human literature actually contains, and how Limitless prescribes inside that uncertainty.
-BPC-157 at the FDA — the case the agency is actually evaluating →
+Full physician summary of what the PCAC is evaluating on July 23, 2026, what the tissue-repair peptide animal and human literature actually contains, and how Limitless prescribes inside that uncertainty.
+Tissue-repair peptides at the FDA — the case the agency is actually evaluating →

 Companion: Peptides — what's real, what's risky, what we prescribe